tarwn/lessthandot-hugo/blogs/content/posts/2013-05-08-modify-power-view-data-source.md

 [<img src="/wp-content/uploads/users/koenverbeeck/PowerViewDataSource/errorbis.png?mtime=1367999572" alt="" width="802" height="361" />][1]

 <span style="text-align: justify;">Not exactly what you want to encounter when giving a sales demo.
 So I had two options: either deal with Windows Token Claims / Kerberos or set up an unattended account to run the report.
-Since I’d rather jab myself in the eye with a rusty nail then dealing with Kerberos, I chose the last option.
+Since I'd rather jab myself in the eye with a rusty nail then dealing with Kerberos, I chose the last option.
 Setting up an unattended account is my preferred method for authentication, as it gives the least amount of troubles.
-I do it for Reporting Services reports and PowerPivot workbooks, so I’d also like to do it for Power View as well.</span>
+I do it for Reporting Services reports and PowerPivot workbooks, so I'd also like to do it for Power View as well.</span>

 <p style="text-align: justify;">
   So how do you modify a Power View data source?
-Luckily it’s pretty straight forward if you know where to look.
+Luckily it's pretty straight forward if you know where to look.
 Go to the library where your Power View report is stored.
 </p>

 <p style="text-align: justify;">